 The emergence of braking systems in vehicles has allowed for a safer car ride and the prevention of serious car collisions.
 However, there are many different types of braking systems, some of which might be considered safer than others.
 It is also important to note that although they are built for safety, braking systems can also fail and lead to a car collision.

 In Illinois there were more than 281,000 motor vehicle accidents reported throughout the state in 2011, approximately 34% occurred on roadways with traffic signs and signals.
 The causes of these accidents are varied; nonetheless, some were likely caused by poorly maintained or malfunctioning brakes.

 Have you or a loved one has been injured in a car accident caused by a negligent driver?
 If so, that victim may be entitled to compensation for property damage, medical bills, lost wages, and more.
-At the law offices of Tapella & Eberspacher, we have DETAILED knowledge of the traffic laws in our state and can help to obtain the compensation you deserve.
+At The Tapella & Eberspacher Law Firm, we have DETAILED knowledge of the traffic laws in our state and can help to obtain the compensation you deserve.

 To find out how, call us today at (217) 394-5885 or fill out the contact form to your right for a no-cost, no-obligation review of your accident claim today.

 We proudly offer free case reviews to determine the merits of your claim and we only get paid when we win.